 “We can be friends on the bus, but not at school.”

-My eight year old and her friends have already started experiencing the mean girl mentality.
+My 8-year-old and her friends have already started experiencing the mean girl mentality.
 I have witnessed girls slowly turning on one another on the playground as well as in the backseat of my minivan.
 Girls who were inseparable before third grade will be entering fourth grade as strangers.

 In preschool, there weren't any rules when it came to friendships.
 Boys and girls played together.
 The quietest child could connect with the wildest in the bunch.
 After you get past finger-painting and learning to share, a shift occurs.
 Suddenly there are popular girls, exclusive clubs, and cliques.
 If you look closely, someone is always being excluded.
 Two little girls can play together nicely, but if you dare to throw a third one into the mix, someone is bound to get excluded.